 Note that some content management systems (CMS) have a feature that allows you to export a list of URLs as well.
 If you’re not sure how to generate this list, check your CMS documentation or consult a content administrator or whoever maintains the back-end content system.

-For sites over 100 pages, commercial crawlers such as Screaming Frog or DYNO Mapper can save you time by automating this process.
+For sites over 100 pages, commercial crawlers such as Screaming Frog or DYNO Mapper can automate this process and save you time.

 Whether you generate this information manually or use an automated tool, be sure to capture any internal and external links that may be included in on-page content so that you don’t lose those links if they are pertinent to supporting the overall content experience.